Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-external-credentials.md

 ## Objectives

 * Setup your custom credential request definition
-* Set your agent configuration to notify it that the credential request definition is to be handled externally
+* Set your configuration to notify the agent that the credential request definition is to be handled externally
 * Create a Watch Topic or Webhook that an external process may use to subscribe to credential requests
 * Update the requested credential in the proper order to notify the Marketplace consumer